ON THE BACK OF THOUGHT

 Pah, it does nothing for me.
 I hate what’s looking back…

-When there’s no other ear to bend or eyes to investigate, a work of art can
+When there’s no other ear to bend or eyes to investigate, a work of art can be a reflection that stands the test of time.

 This face is no work of art… you do yourself a disservice, sir.

 The beauty of Michelangelo’s sculpture of David draws you in slowly and surely from afar.
 Thinking it’s skin deep, you catch his gaze.
-Then, you begin to realise the story.
+Then, you realise the story.
 In short, the eyes concentrated on the target in the distance speak volumes, as does the negligible, well-worn slingshot casually slung over his left shoulder.
-This isn’t a pastime or game but a display of strength, virtue, and profound intelligence worthy of Muhammad Ali.
+This isn’t a pastime or game, but a display of strength, virtue, and profound intelligence worthy of Muhammad Ali.
 I’m in love, but I wouldn’t mess with a young beauty as rare and commanding as this.

 Breaking out of the trance in the public square, with pigeons and tourists doing their business, you know the statue can no more sling a stone at a heavily armed Philistine giant than the writer here can.
 But it sure can make you believe it.